 The tremendous IP traffic growth is fueled by new media applications and customer demands for more interactivity, personalization, mobility, and video.
 A well-designed network infrastructure needs to deliver personalized, next-generation services and media experiences anywhere, anytime.
 Organizations need an in-depth, continuous evaluation of the performance and overall architecture to ensure their network can meet the needs of the future.

-Network architecture has been NFF’s core competency since the start, designing and deploying networks for State and Federal government agencies, private companies large and small, service providers, and higher education.
-NFF offers two network architecture assessments for customers wanting to leverage this vast expertise:
+Network architecture has been the Networking For Future (NFF) core competency since the start, designing and deploying networks for State and Federal government agencies, private companies large and small, service providers, and higher education.

 - Intelligent WAN – Using software-defined networking technology to streamline WAN operations, optimize cloud access and security, while reducing cost.

 - Converged Access – Combined wired and wireless network architecture for high-bandwidth access and optimized flows

 - WiFi Design and Planning – Surveying indoor and outdoor WiFi areas for optimal coverage for every security level, from public access to fully hardened